Strategic Ranking: Model and equilibrium

 In other words, society prefers the entire applicant population to achieve higher scores, not only those who are admitted to the school, since higher test scores are correlated with labor productivity and economic growth \citep{hanushek2010high}.

 Finally, the design $\lambda$ is controlled by a school, who may only draw value from those who enroll.
-The school's \textbf{private utility} is the expected score of admitted applicants, Ewhich in our continuum formulation is nothing but the expectation of $v$ weighted by $\lambda(v)$.\footnote{In our primary admissions interpretation, $\lambda(\theta_\post)$ is a probability.
-However all our results also hold when $\lambda(\theta_\post)$ represents a deterministic reward.
-In a setting where there are a finite number of applicants (as opposed to our continuum model) and the admission outcome of each applicant with rank $\theta_\pre$ is $Z \sim Bernoulli(\lambda(\theta_\post))$, $\Util\pri$ can also be interpreted as a conditional expectation (average score of admitted applicants), that is $\E\left[\E[v\mid Z=1]\right]$. }
+The school's \textbf{private utility} is the expected score of admitted applicants, which in our continuum formulation is the expectation of $v$ weighted by $\lambda(v)$: \( \Util\pri:= \E[v\cdot \lambda(\theta_\post)]\).

 \parbold{Discussion} Our three welfare functions represent the utilities of three stakeholders in any ranking setting: the applicants, ranking institution, and broader society.
 As we show in Section~\ref{sec:welfare}, optimal design differs substantially for the three -- the school maximizing its own utility comes at a cost to the others.
 Furthermore, we note that this comparison is possible \textit{because} our setting is one of constrained allocation, in which the expected number of admitted applicants (integral over $\lambda$) is fixed.
-For example, defining school welfare as the expected score of admitted applicants (and applicant welfare as containing admissions probability) is unnatural without such a constraint, as various mechanisms may admit (classify as `1') different numbers of applicants; for this reason, strategic classification papers often consider accuracy as the school's objective.
-We believe that this shift is an important aspect of considering the welfare implications of mechanisms beyond ``fairness'' characterized by statistical notions, as, e.g., recently advocated by~\citet{kasy2021fairness}.
+For example, defining school's private utility as the expected score of admitted applicants (and applicant welfare as containing admissions probability) is unnatural without such a constraint, as various mechanisms may admit (classify as `1') different numbers of applicants; for this reason, strategic classification papers often consider classification accuracy as the school's objective, which has no analogue in practice.

 Our base model is purposely minimalist, to emphasize the competitive aspect of ranking and constrained allocation.
 We consider extensions to disparate access to resources between socioeconomic groups (\Cref{sec:environment}) and multi-dimensional, potentially unobserved scores (\Cref{sec:multi-dim}) after studying welfare under our base model.